Fraud and Abuse - JD DME

-Our Benefit Protection team initially reviews any problems reported.
-Noridian performs anti-fraud activities in conjunction with two Zone Program Integrity Contractors (ZPICs).
-The ZPIC for Zone 1 (California, Hawaii and Nevada) is SafeGuard Services (SGS).
-The ZPIC for Zone 2 (Alaska, Arizona, Kansas, Idaho, Iowa, Missouri, Montana, Nebraska, North Dakota, Oregon, South Dakota, Utah, Washington and Wyoming.
+Our Benefit Integrity team initially reviews any problems reported.
+Noridian performs anti-fraud activities in conjunction with two Unified Program Integrity Contractors (UPICs).
+UPIC Western, Qlarant serves Alaska, Arizona, California, Idaho, Hawaii, Montana, Nevada, North Dakota, Oregon, South Dakota, Utah, Washington and Wyoming.
 CoventBridge Group, the MW UPIC Midwest, CoventBridge Group, serves Kansas, Iowa, Missouri and Nebraska.

 Fraud is an intentional representation that an individual knows to be false or does not believe to be true and makes, knowing that the representation could result in some unauthorized benefit to himself/herself or some other person.
 The most frequent kind of fraud arises from a false statement or representation that is material to entitlement or payment under the Medicare program.
 The violator may be a practitioner, physician, supplier, contractor employee or beneficiary.
 Examples of fraud include, but are not limited to the following: